 A drive of around 2 hours will see you get from Wilson’s Promontory to Cowes on Phillip Island.
 A stop at Loch Village to stretch your legs and grab a coffee is a good idea on your 7-day self-drive itinerary for Victoria, Australia.

-Lock Village is a quaint historic town with a number of shops selling crafts and food, the Loch Village food store makes a great Ruben sandwich and homemade sausage rolls.
+Lock Village is a quaint historic town with some shops selling crafts and food, and the Loch Village food store makes a great Ruben sandwich and homemade sausage rolls.

 After a stop at Loch, you should get to Phillip Island around lunchtime.
 This arrival will give you time to visit The Nobbies and the koalas at the Koala Conservation Centre.
-Maybe you would prefer to go on a wildlife cruise or a scenic helicopter flight over the island.
+Maybe you would prefer a wildlife cruise or a scenic helicopter flight over the island.

-If you are thinking of visiting 3 or more of the Phillip Island attractions, a 4 Park Pass is good value.
+If you are considering visiting 3 or more of the Phillip Island attractions, a 4 Park Pass is good value.
 Check into your accommodation and take in the iconic Phillip Island Penguin Parade in the evening.

-See the Penguins make their way out of the water at dusk as they waddle up the beach and into their burrows on the cliffs surrounding the beach.
-There are a number of great accommodation options at Cowes for you to choose from on this Ultimate 7-day itinerary for Victoria, Australia.
+See the Penguins make their way out of the water at dusk as they waddle up the beach and into their burrows on the cliffs surrounding it.
+You can choose from several great accommodation options at Cowes on this Ultimate 7-day itinerary for Victoria, Australia.
 Ramada Resort by Wyndham and North Pier are standout choices for accommodations on Phillip Island.

 Day 7: Mornington Peninsula